soulehshaikh99/win-screenshot/README.md

 const { spawnSync } = require('child_process');

 // Absolute File Path
-let fileName = `${homedir()}\\Desktop\\Fullscreen Image.bmp`;
+let fileName = `${homedir()}\\Desktop\\Fullscreen Image.png`;

-let returnValues = Screenshot.captureFullScreen({
+Screenshot.captureFullScreen({

-    // Use of BMP format for taking screenshot
+    // Use of PNG format for taking screenshot
-    imageFormat: ImageFormat.BMP
+    imageFormat: ImageFormat.PNG

-});
+}).then(response => {

     // You need to convert encoded base64 string into buffer before writing
-// This will save the screenshot with the specified file name. writeFileSync(fileName, Buffer.from(returnValues.imageBuffer, 'base64'));
+    // This will save the screenshot with the specified file name. writeFileSync(fileName, Buffer.from(response.imageBuffer, 'base64'));

     // This will show the saved screenshot with a blue selection in an explorer window
     // using cmd as inter-process communication call,
     // once the file is done writing spawnSync("cmd.exe", ["/c", `explorer.exe /select, ${fileName}`]);
+});
 ```

 <strong>Screenshot of taskbar:</strong>